 Volunteer at a soup kitchen.
 Do grocery shopping, cooking, and vacuuming for those who are too sick or disabled or alone to do it for themselves.
 If you think you don't have time because you have young children, take them with you to help carry things and to teach them healthy ideals, and how thankful they can be for the home you provide.

-Don't smoke, drink soda (diet soda is just as unhealthy) eat junk food (even if it has marketing words like "organic" on the label), or undo the health benefits of fruit and vegetables by junking them with cream, sugar, and cornstarch.
-Add up all you spend on cigarettes and junk food that take a healthy body and give it health problems.
+Avoid smoking, soda (diet soda is just as unhealthy) junk food (even if it has marketing words like "organic" on the label).
+Don't undo the health benefits of fruit and vegetables by junking them with cream, sugar, and cornstarch.
+Add up all you spend on cigarettes and junk food that degrade a healthy body into one with health problems.
 Take the money and give to the poor.
 With what you save on prescriptions and treatments for all the pain and jitters you cause yourself, you can feed a village and still take a vacation.

 When you eat the holiday meal, say thankful things.
 Taste your food.
 Turn down seconds.
 Breathe.
 Smile.
 Help clean up.
 Shoulders back.
 Enjoy the roof over your head.
 That is health as a lifestyle